 #1: Know the postulates, theorems, definitions, and properties

 The postulates, theorems, definitions, and properties of geometry are very important for solving two-column proofs.
-This is where the statements and reasons come from, and your student needs to have a solid knowledge of these – or know where they can find them – to solve geometry problems.
+This is where the statements and reasons come from, and your student needs to have a solid knowledge of these – or know where they can find them – to solve geometry problems if they don’t have access to online math tutoring.

-These should all be available in your student’s geometry textbook.
-It can also be useful to create a reference sheet to use when working on these type of problems.
+These should all be available in your student’s geometry textbook they will be toting with them for homework.
+It can also be useful to create a reference sheet to use when working on these types of problems.
 The more of these that your student has mastered, the quicker they can solve proofs without having to review their reference sheet.

 #2: Label the Drawing